Cooper-JSK/Cooper-JSK/README.md

 - 👋 Hi, I’m @Cooper-JSK
 - 👀 I’m interested in Micro SaaS Projects and IoT automations
-- 🌱 I’m currently learning MERN stack and Flutter Mobile app development
+- 🌱 I’m currently learning Nest.js with GraphQL and Flutter Mobile app development
 - 💞️ I’m looking to collaborate on MERN and Flutter projects as well as IoT
 - 📫 You can reach me by sending an email to janithakarunarathna12@gmail.com